 To canal boats going from the Midlands to the Thames docks the locks at Camden Town were at the end of what was essentially a single long pound because, between Hampstead Road (now Chalk Farm Road) lock and Uxbridge on the Grand Junction, there were no locks except the regulating stop lock at Paddington.
 Beyond Hampstead Road lock there were a further 11 to pass though until Limehouse basin was reached.
 The total descent of a little over 80 feet.
 We will now see the first.

 Having walked a fair distance on the towpath, you might now consider a trip on the canal itself.
 If so the booking office for the Jenny Wren is over Chalk Farm Road.
 Alternatively, you might stop for a while and get a tattoo or have your body pierced.
 Not quite ready for that (or have too many of those kinds of things already)?
-Well, just buy one of the enormous assortment of accessories, clothes and foot ware on sale at local shops such as the one shown in photo 4.
-Click here to see further fascinating Camden shop façades.
+Well, just buy one of the enormous assortment of accessories, clothes and footwear on sale at local shops, many of which, fortunately, seem to have survived what we must hope will be the worst of the pandemic.
+The façades of many of these shops are a draw in themselves, click here to see a few examples.

 If you are determined to follow the canal walk turn left when you reach Chalk Farm Road and cross the bridge.
 Immediately on the other side take the path down to the towpath.
-Turn left again, pass the keystone of the first bridge to be built here (5) and continue towards Kentish Town Road bridge, which is the next bridge downstream.
+Turn left again and note the keystone of the first bridge to be built here (5).
+Continue towards Kentish Town Road bridge, which is the next bridge downstream.

-As you walk towards Kentish Town Road bridge you will pass two locks where lock and towpath users are separated by railings.
+As you walk towards Kentish Town Road bridge you will pass the new Hawley Wharf development on the left, which offers more eating, drinking and shopping opportunities.
+There is even a new cinema.
+On the opposite side are two locks where lock and towpath users are separated by railings.
 It was in order to buy land here that James Morgan made his fateful journey to see Sir Henry Hawley in 1818.
 Coming back to London the coach overturned and Morgan broke his arm but he appears to have met his injury with stoicism and was soon back at work.

 After a couple of turns and passing under a fine brick bridge where you may see the reflection (7) of another recent development (this picture is downside up), we will come to the point where William Agar lived.
 If you want to see the approximate spot leave the towpath at St Pancras Way, cross the road towards the Constitution pub and turn left.
 After a few yards you will come to Barker Drive.
 Turn right here and walk up a little bit and you will arrive at a little open space on the right hand side.
 No-one will bar us from the land today as navvies, employed by a contractor named Hugh McIntosh, were barred in 1815 because nothing remains of the old Elm Lodge.
 It is not, however, too difficult to imagine what the view would have been like from the house.
 The whole of London would have been visible, as it will still be from the most of the floors in the tower block (8).
 It is, perhaps, understandable that Agar was an early ‘Nimby’, but he subsequently turned the canal to financial advantage.
 Then, after his death, the area he had leased in 1811 was developed by his son and became known as 'Agar Town'.
 Short leases were granted on small plots which were developed by speculative builders, who had no interest in investing in the infrastructure.
 The undrained, unmade roads became channels of mud after rain and sanitary provision was lamentable.
 Conditions in 'Agar Town' were eventually brought to wider public attention through 'Household Words', a periodical reflecting the social preoccupations of Charles Dickens.
 Curiously, Dickens had lived within a few hundred yards of Elm Lodge when he was a boy, having arrived in London two years after the canal was opened.
 Perhaps he saw Counsellor Agar once or twice.